raspberrypilearning/ai-images-on-pi/en/step_1.md

 --- collapse ---
 ---
 title: No YouTube?
-Download the video!
+Download the videos!
 ---

 You can download all the resources for this project [by clicking here](https://rpf.io/p/en/ai-images-on-pi-go){:target="_blank"}.